 What is Accounting?

-However, accounting also refers to collecting and analyzing various financial information of a business ensuring the smooth functioning of the day-to-day financial activities.
+However, it also refers to collecting and analyzing various financial information of a business ensuring the smooth functioning of the day-to-day financial activities.

 The recorded transactions exist in the form of journal entries which are further used by accountants for bookkeeping purposes and preparing financial statements.